Benature/obsidian-text-format/README.md

 # Text Format

 Sometimes encounter some issues like
-1. I copy some text from pdf or some other source, but the copied content is out of format like more than one blanks between words or one paragraph broke into several lines.
+1. I copy some text from pdf or some other source, but the copied content is out of format.
+For example, there are more than one space between words or one paragraph brokes into several lines.
-2. I want to lower the letters when they are all upper, etc.
+2. I want to lowercase the letters when they are all uppercase, etc.

-Therefore, I wrote this plugin to format selected text with lower/upper/capitalize or remove redundant blanks/enters.
+Therefore, I wrote this plugin to format selected text lowercase/uppercase/capitalize or remove redundant spaces/newline characters.

 ## Features